cristminix/gpt4free/README.md

 # This is a fork of gpt4free

-- Add system message and tool calls support to BlackboxAi,LMArenaBeta
+- Add system message and tool calls support to BlackboxAi
+- Add chat history system message and tool calls support toLMArenaBeta

 # setup